kenryuS/kenryuS/README.md

 ![GitHub followers](https://img.shields.io/github/followers/kenryuS?style=plastic)

-- I use Arch on my workstation and Ubuntu on my laptop btw
+- I use Arch on my workstation and laptop btw
 - 6 years into the coding
 - I can code on C++, Javascript, Python
 - Take a look at the projects I'm working on from [here](https://github.com/kenryuS?tab=projects)!